Pegylated Liposomal Doxorubicin Causes Kidney-limited Thrombotic Microangiopathy. uri icon

 abstract

-• A definite causal link between pegylated liposomal doxorubicin (PLD) and renal-limited thrombotic microangiopathy (TMA) remains unestablished.
-Here, we report two cases of PLD-induced renal-limited TMA, one in a patient with myxofibrosarcoma and the other in a patient with liposarcoma.
-The two patients received a high cumulative dose of PLD, and both presented with a rise in serum creatinine and proteinuria.
+• A definite causal link between pegylated liposomal doxorubicin (PLD) and kidney-limited thrombotic microangiopathy (TMA) remains unestablished.
+Here, we report 2 cases of PLD-induced kidney-limited TMA, 1 in a patient with myxofibrosarcoma and the other in a patient with liposarcoma.
+The 2 patients received a high cumulative dose of PLD, and both presented with a rise in serum creatinine and proteinuria.
 Kidney biopsy revealed TMA with chronic mesangiolysis and capillary wall double contouring.
-Neither patient had concomitant exposure to TMA-causing drugs, such as gemcitabine, anti-vascular endothelial growth factor agents, or mammalian target of rapamycin (mTOR) inhibitors.
-The workup for secondary causes of TMA was negative in both patients.
+Neither patient had concomitant exposure to TMA-causing drugs, such as gemcitabine, anti-vascular endothelial growth factor agents, or mammalian target of rapamycin inhibitors.
+The work-up for secondary causes of TMA was negative in both patients.
 The cessation of PLD therapy led to improvement or stabilization in serum creatinine and proteinuria in both patients.
-These two cases provide a clear causal link between PLD and renal-limited TMA.
-The high cumulative dose of PLD increases the risk of renal TMA.
-Early recognition of PLD-induced renal TMA can lead to timely cessation of PLD therapy and potentially preserve kidney function.
+These 2 cases provide a clear causal link between PLD and kidney-limited TMA.
+The high cumulative dose of PLD increases the risk of kidney TMA.
+Early recognition of PLD-induced kidney TMA can lead to timely cessation of PLD therapy and potentially preserve kidney function.

 publication date